cekvenich/SNX/docs/2020.md

-# 2020's Best Practice pillars for the Java ecosystem
+# Java ecosystem's 10 Best Practice pillars for the 2020's
-#### (title continued...) relative to Java from '00s, from tech manager's POV, with examples.
-Plus a few bad practices
+#### (title continued...) for back end / data engineering, relative to Java from '00s, from tech manager's POV, with examples.
 by Vic Cekvenich

 Summary: There are 2 radical differences in today's Java ecosystem relative to the prior decade.
 The listed difference amount to a difference in kind, not a difference in degree.
 We have achieved in the 2020's an order of magnitude improvement.